Blog

 Does FAQ schema help with AI citations?

-Yes, and it's one of the highest-leverage schema types you can add.
-FAQPage markup pairs a question with its accepted answer in a format AI systems can extract without parsing surrounding prose.
-When ChatGPT or Perplexity answers a user question, they look for pages that already have the Q&A structure built in.
-Your FAQ block becomes a direct extraction target.
+Yes, it's one of the highest-impact schema types you can add.
+FAQPage markup pairs a question with its accepted answer in a format AI systems can extract without parsing surrounding prose, which makes your FAQ block a direct extraction target when ChatGPT or Perplexity is looking for answers to match a user query.

-The catch is that the schema has to match what's actually on the page.
-If your FAQPage JSON-LD lists a question that doesn't appear in the visible content, AI systems flag the mismatch and skip the citation.
-Keep answers 2-3 sentences minimum (single-sentence answers get treated as non-substantive) and write questions the way people actually ask them, in their words.
+The catch: schema has to match what's actually on the page.
+If your FAQPage JSON-LD lists a question that doesn't appear in visible content, AI systems flag the mismatch and skip the citation.
+Keep answers 2-3 sentences minimum, write questions the way people actually ask them, and don't drift.

 What schema types do ChatGPT and Perplexity read?

 Both pull from the same Schema.org vocabulary Google uses, with a strong preference for JSON-LD over microdata or RDFa.
-JSON-LD sits in a standalone script block that AI crawlers can extract instantly without touching your HTML, which is why adoption has accelerated as AI search has grown.
+JSON-LD sits in a standalone script block that AI crawlers can extract instantly without touching your HTML.

 The schema types that drive the most citations are FAQPage, HowTo, Article, Product, Organization, and LocalBusiness.
 FAQPage and HowTo match the Q&A and step-by-step formats AI uses to present answers.
-Article supplies attribution and recency.
+Article supplies attribution and recency signals.
 Product, Organization, and LocalBusiness anchor brand, pricing, and geographic context for comparison queries.

 How is FAQ schema for LLMs different from traditional SEO schema?

 The markup is the same.
 The bar is higher.
-Traditional SEO treats FAQPage as a way to win a rich result in Google's blue links.
+Traditional SEO treats FAQPage as a way to win a rich result.
 LLMs treat it as a source of truth they'll quote and attribute.
-If the answer is thin, generic, or copied from another page, AI systems either skip it or cite a more substantive competitor.
+If the answer is thin, generic, or copied, they either skip it or pull from a competitor who gave a more substantive response.

 The other difference is freshness.
-Traditional Google can tolerate FAQ answers that drift slightly out of date.
-LLMs cross-check schema against visible content and against their own training and retrieval signals.
+Traditional Google tolerates FAQ answers that drift slightly out of date.
+LLMs cross-check schema against visible content.
 If your FAQPage says one thing and the page body says another, you lose the citation.
-That's why FAQ schema for AI search has to stay synced to the live content, not set once at publish.
+That's why FAQ schema for AI search has to stay synced to live content, not set once at publish.

 How do I validate my structured data?

 Start with Google's Rich Results Test and the Schema.org Validator.
 Both catch syntax errors, missing required properties, and deprecated types.
-Run them every time you publish or update a page with schema, then wire the same checks into your CI so broken markup never reaches production.
+Wire the same checks into your CI so broken markup never reaches production.

-Validation only confirms the JSON-LD is well-formed.
+Validation confirms the JSON-LD is well-formed.
 It doesn't confirm the data is accurate.
-A product page with a valid Product schema block that lists last quarter's price is still broken from an AI search perspective.
-Pair automated validation with a monthly spot-check of 20-30 pages to verify schema matches actual page content (prices, authors, FAQ answers, availability).
-That's what keeps citation trust intact at scale.
+A product page with valid schema that lists last quarter's price is still broken from an AI search perspective.
+Pair automated validation with a monthly spot-check of 20-30 pages to verify schema matches actual page content.
+That's what keeps citation trust intact.

 Final Thoughts on Schema Implementation That Actually Works